-By the 1800s, with the acquisition of enormous quantities of antiquities, artefacts, discoveries from all over the world and many bequests, it became apparent that more space to house the ever growing collection was essential.
+By the 1800s, with the acquisition of enormous quantities of antiquities, artefacts, discoveries from all over the world and many bequests, it became apparent that more space to house the ever-growing collection was essential.

-In 1823 Robert and Sydney Smith submitted their designs for the new purpose built British Museum.
+In 1823 Robert and Sydney Smith submitted their designs for the new purpose-built British Museum.
 The work was carried out over the next thirty years and what emerged was one of London's most awe-inspiring buildings.

 Designed in the Greek revival style, this magnificent building has an Ionic colonnade and portico complete with pediment frieze.

-By the 1850's the site included The GreatCourt, in the middle of which was built the Round Reading Room, surmounted by one of the largest domes in the world.
+By the 1850s the site included The Great Court, in the middle of which was built the Round Reading Room, surmounted by one of the largest domes in the world.

 Natural History Museum Split

-In spite of the expansion, space once again proved to be a problem and a new home was found for the Natural History Collection; this was transferred to South Kensington in the 1880's; and is now known as the Natural History Museum.
+In spite of the expansion, space once again proved to be a problem and a new home was found for the Natural History Collection; this was transferred to South Kensington in the 1880s and is now known as the Natural History Museum.

 Removal of The British Library

-Another major change to the museum took place when it was decided to remove the British Library to new purpose built premises at St. Pancras.
+Another major change to the museum took place when it was decided to remove the British Library from the Great Court to new purpose-built premises at St. Pancras.

-The British Museum Today
+British Museum FAQ

 Share this article